 Listen to your local, state, and federal authorities.
 If they tell you that you should evacuate to safety, then do so: Take your emergency supplies and hit the road, even if it means leaving your home or other important belongings behind.
 And again, if you find yourself in a situation where your emergency kit (including your financial documents) is somewhere dangerous, say in your flooded home, don’t be stupid.
 Get to safety, and return for them when the danger is gone.

-Those things can all be replaced; your life cannot be.
+Those things can all be replaced; your life cannot.

 3. Once you are safe, figure out if FEMA has declared your location a disaster zone.

-If you are involved in a widespread disaster, like Hurricane Harvey in the Houston area, then the chances are good that FEMA will declare your area a disaster zone.
+If you are involved in a widespread disaster, such as a major hurricane, tornado, or flooding, chances are good that FEMA will declare your area a disaster zone.
 If you are in a FEMA-declared disaster zone, you will have a lot of financial benefits and assistance available to you to help you get back on your feet, which you might not have access to if you were involved in a smaller-scale natural disaster.

 - Certain counties in California after the Wildfires of October 2017